connollydean/Markdwon-Tutorial/pages/Partitioning.md

 `sudo diskutil apfs resizeContainer disk0s2 200g FAT32 LINUX 0b`

-In the previous command you can see we are resizing container "disk0s2" to 200GB and we are creating an additional FAT32 partition named "LINUX" with a size of 0 bytes.
+In the previous command you can see we are resizing container `disk0s2` to 200GB and we are creating an additional FAT32 partition named `LINUX` with a size of 0 bytes.
 I used 0 bytes for the size as the command will automatically allocate the remaining 50GB of space on my drive to the LINUX partition.

 ### [Here's more info on resizing APFS containers](https://www.macobserver.com/tips/deep-dive/resize-your-apfs-container/)